energysistem/manuals/42506-Energy-eReader-ScreenlightHD/pt/05-contenido-del-producto.md

 ## Conteúdo do produto

-- Energy eReader Slim HD
+- Energy eReader Screenlight HD
 - Cabo microUSB
 - Manual do usuário